wpexpertsio/new-user-approve/readme.txt

 * add czech translation
 * fix formatting issues in readme.txt
 * add a filter to modify who has access to approve and deny users
+* remove deprecated function calls when a user resets a password
+* don't allow a user to login without a password

 = 1.3 =
 * use the User API to retrieve a user instead of querying the db